OSVR/OSVR-Docs/Troubleshooting/OSVRServer.md

 ...would cause a sleep of 1 mSec in the main loop.
 The reason why this is not the default configuration is that we discovered that the Windows schedule "cannot be trusted" to really provide 1 mSec.
 Often, it is 1 Msec but sometimes it has as high as 20 mSec, inserting unnecessary latency in the application.

 However, if the OSVR server takes up too much of your CPU, you can work with this parameter.

+## Common error messages
+*Warning: Have received several video tracker reports without receiving one from the IMU, which shouldn't happen.
+Please try disconnecting/reconnecting and restarting the server, and if this re-occurs, double-check your configuration files.*